MBACP, PGDip Counselling

-Are you seeking help with issues and problems that have not gone away that have left you feeling anxious, stressed, angry or somewhat depressed?
+Are you seeking help with issues and problems that have not gone away that have left you feeling sad, anxious, stressed, angry or the onset of depression?
 Has life, work or a relationship break up affected your self-confidence?
 Questioning the meaning of life?

 The therapeutic relationship in counselling can be an insightful way to bring about change.
-My experience of life’s journey has shaped a non-judgmental approach that is congruent and empathetic.
-We sometimes find ourselves with relationship decisions or suffering a loss which is debilitating leading us to question life.
+My experience has shaped a non-judgmental approach that is congruent and empathetic.
+We sometimes find ourselves with relationship decisions or suffering a loss or bereavement which is debilitating leading us to question life.

 My experience of addictive behaviour helps with exploring how our history and personality influences current situations.
 Understanding these links can bring clarity and enable us to make positive changes.